BuddyForms/BuddyForms/readme.txt

 ### Shortcodes

 #### Display a Form
 Use this shortcode if you wanna show a form on frontend.
-Don't forget to change YOUR-FORM-SLUG to your own form slug.
-* [bf form_slug="YOUR-FORM-SLUG"]
+> [bf form_slug="YOUR-FORM-SLUG"]

 #### Display Submissions
 Use this shortcode if you wannan show a list of entries belongs to a Form.
-Don't forget to change YOUR-FORM-SLUG to your own form slug.
-The attribute "list_posts_style" is optional and its possible values ​​are "table" or "list" (default).
+The attribute "list_posts_style" is optional and its possible values are "table" or "list"
-* [bf_posts_list form_slug="YOUR-FORM-SLUG" list_posts_style=""]
+> [bf_posts_list form_slug="YOUR-FORM-SLUG" list_posts_style=""]

 #### Link to Form
 This shortcode will create a link to the form for creating or editing submissions.
-Don't forget to change YOUR-FORM-SLUG to your own form slug.
 The attribute "label" is optional (default value is "Add New").
-* [bf_link_to_form form_slug="YOUR-FORM-SLUG" label=""]
+> [bf_link_to_form form_slug="YOUR-FORM-SLUG" label=""]

 #### Link to User Posts
 For logged in users you can use the following shortcode to display their submissions.
-Don't forget to change YOUR-FORM-SLUG to your own form slug.
 The attribute "label" is optional (default value is "View").
-* [bf_link_to_user_posts form_slug="YOUR-FORM-SLUG" label=""]
+> [bf_link_to_user_posts form_slug="YOUR-FORM-SLUG" label=""]

 #### User Posts List
 For logged in users you can use the following shortcode to display a the list of posts.
+> [bf_user_posts_list form_slug="YOUR-FORM-SLUG"]

-Don't forget to change YOUR-FORM-SLUG to your own form slug.
+####Important: Don't forget to change YOUR-FORM-SLUG to your own form slug
-* [bf_user_posts_list form_slug="YOUR-FORM-SLUG"]

 ---

 ## Deeply Tested Solutions Built with BuddyForms you can Trust and rely on.

 ### Guest Posts Submission Management in WordPress
-####Enable Guest Posts Submission Management with Full Moderation from the Front End for Any WordPress Site and Theme.
+#### Enable Guest Posts Submission Management with Full Moderation from the Front End for Any WordPress Site and Theme.
 [Guest Post Management](https://themekraft.com/wordpress-solutions/guest-posts-submission/)

 ### Display Your Website Data Anywhere You Choose
-####Make all information submitted through a form easily accessible from wherever you like.
+#### Make all information submitted through a form easily accessible from wherever you like.
 [Display Form Submission Data](https://themekraft.com/wordpress-solutions/display-form-data/)

-#### Publishing Content in BuddyPress & BuddyBoss Made Easy.
+### Publishing Content in BuddyPress & BuddyBoss Made Easy.
-####Enable your users to create content and bring your community to life.
+#### Enable your users to create content and bring your community to life.
 Easy Front-End Blogging with BuddyPress and BuddyForms!+
 [Posting Content in BuddyPress and BuddyBoss](https://themekraft.com/wordpress-solutions/guest-posts-submission/)

 #### More Supported Solutions.
 [BuddyForms Solutions](https://themekraft.com/solutions/buddyforms/)